AlissonGRN/FigureDrawingApp/README.md

 ### Acknowledgements

-This application was created as a simple image viewer for assisting in human figure drawing, inspired by similar tools available online.
+This application was created as a simple image viewer for assisting in human figure drawing, inspired by similar tools available online, feel free to contact me for any questions or suggestions